-Kevin’s recent work includes the multimedia documentary projects Battle Hymn of the Public (released on Orb Tapes) and Our Sense of the Real; a collaboration with composer Scott Wollschleger and poet Abby Minor on a percussion monodrama titled We Have Taken and Eaten; the founding and organizing of Open Music, which is a concert series and ensemble; and being one half, along with James Searfoss, of the noise-improvisation duo Moth Bucket.
+Kevin’s recent work includes two forthcoming studio recording projects from Open Music; several ensemble pieces written for Open Music including The Barrens (2023), Word Piece (2024), and For Agnes Martin (2025); the percussion album Yarrow Canon (Orb Tapes 2023); a film for violin duo Du.0’s piece O Most Noble Greenness; the multimedia documentary projects Battle Hymn of the Public (Orb Tapes 2020) and Our Sense of the Real; a collaboration with composer Scott Wollschleger and poet Abby Minor on a percussion monodrama titled We Have Taken and Eaten; and many recordings and performance as one half, along with James Searfoss, of the improvisation duo Moth Bucket.

-Since leaving New York for Pennsylvania in 2011, Kevin has been studying the intersections between avant-garde music and politics.
+Since leaving New York for Pennsylvania in 2011, Kevin has been studying the intersections between avant-garde music and small ‘p’ politics.
 This study has revealed music, art making, and politics to be wide-spread and everyday social practices rather than professional specialties.
 Each of these practices lives as much from caring for the social situation in which it brews as for the development of its material.
-Kevin has been led on this study by the work of many artists and thinkers, most notably the visual artist and founding Situationist Asger Jorn; pianist, composer and band leader Sun Ra; poet and philosopher Fred Moten; and the polyrhythmic political theorizing of Hannah Arendt.
+Kevin has been led on this study by the work of many artists and thinkers, most notably the visual artist and founding Situationist Asger Jorn; pianist, composer and band leader Sun Ra; philosopher Bernard Stiegler; the polyrhythmic political theorizing of Hannah Arendt; and the notational-relational experimentations of Christian Wolff, Pauline Oliveros, Anthony Braxton, Cornelius Cardew, and many others.

-Kevin studied percussion at Manhattan School of Music in New York and on a DAAD fellowship at the Musikhochschüle Freiburg in southwestern Germany.
-Kevin was a founding member of the contemporary music ensemble Red Light New Music in New York, and of the international percussion group Ensemble XII.
+Kevin studied percussion at Manhattan School of Music in New York and on a DAAD fellowship at the Musikhochschule Freiburg in Germany.
+He was a founding member of the contemporary music ensemble Red Light New Music in New York, and of the international percussion group Ensemble XII.

 kevindsims@gmail.com